18F/18f.gsa.gov/_posts/2016-03-01-what-we-learned-after-interviewing-people-about-their-interactions-with-the-federal-government.md

 *Tomorrow, we’ll share the various interaction strategies people use when interacting with government systems.*

-*Additional contributors to this report include Katherine Garklavs, 18F, GSA; Kristina Sommer, Focus on UX!; Ryan Thurlwell, 18F, GSA and Cari Wolfson, Focus on UX!.
+*Additional contributors to this report include Katherine Garklavs, 18F, GSA and Ryan Thurlwell, 18F, GSA.
 To contact the Federal Front Door team, email [federalfrontdoor@gsa.gov](mailto:federalfrontdoor@gsa.gov).
 You can read the complete report on [labs.usa.gov](https://labs.usa.gov), a new site that will house all of the research conducted by this team.*